tundal45/tundal45.github.com/_posts/2008-10-29-oracle-external-table-woes.md

 ---
 layout: post
-title: Oracle External Table woes
+title: Oracle External Table woes | tundal45@github:~
+short_title: Oracle External Table woes
+date: 2008-10-29 11:12:46
 ---

 The issue, which I have been working on for a while, is that when I run a query that creates an external table in Oracle, it works swimmingly.
 However, when I ran the same query using a Perl script, I was receiving the following error:

-<pre>KUP-01005: syntax error found "identifier": expecting one of: "number, plussign"</pre>
+<pre>KUP-01005: syntax error found "identifier": expecting one of:
+"number, plussign"</pre>

 I printed the query to the screen as well as to a file and it would look exactly the same as the query that worked when manually executed using PL/SQL.
 However, I realized, by accident of course, that if I change the ":" to a "-" in the ACCESS PARAMETERS where I provide range for columns (I am working with a fixed width file), it magically works.

 Here is an Example: